lukasxlabrie/learn-powershell/Notes/notes02.md

 Common Parameters

+PArameter Syntax for Get-Item help:

+Expalin mutual exclusions

+Common Parameteres

+Optional PArameters

+Mandatory Parameters

+Positional Parameters

-PArameter Syntax for Get-Item help:MAstering the help system is the key to becoming a powershell expert
+MAstering the help system is the key to becoming a powershell expert